bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 If you're not around, somebody might cheat you, and if you just stay offline for a long time, then their cheating could be successful.
 In what I just described, this would be executed after one day, two weeks, or whatever it is.
 That's the first problem.
-This protocol is not Bitcoin, where you just receive money and forget about it for four years.
+This protocol is not like Bitcoin, where you just receive money and forget about it for four years.
 That's the first one.

 The second one is a bit more subtle, so I'm not sure if people will say what I'm thinking in my head.